 All Directors are also encouraged to participate in continuous professional development to develop and refresh their knowledge and skills.
-According to the records maintained by the Company, the trainings undertaken by each of the Directors during the year ended 31 December 2022 are summarised as follows:
+According to the records maintained by the Company, the trainings undertaken by each of the Directors during the year ended 31 December 2023 are summarised as follows:

 Trainings undertaken by Director

 Name of Director Α В

-Fire southing Directory

 Executive Directors

-Mr. Ye Maoxin •

-Mr. Guan Youping ~
+Mr. Guan Youping ✓ ~

-Mr. Chen Peng (appointed on 16 June 2022) ✓ ~
+Mr. Chen Peng ✓ V

-Ms. Guo Yunfei (resigned on 1 November 2022) ✓ ~

-Mr. Wu Xudong (resigned on 1 March 2022) V ~
+Mr. Ye Maoxin (resigned on 26 May 2023) ✓ ~

 Non-executive Director

-Mr. Fong Kwok Leung, Kevin ~ ~
+Mr. Fong Kwok Leung, Kevin ✓ ~

 Independent Non-executive Directors

-Mr. Tong Wing Chi (appointed on 1 March 2022) ✓ ~
+Mr. Tong Wing Chi ✓ /

-Dr. Jiang Gaoming (appointed on 1 March 2022) ✓ V
+Dr. Jiang Gaoming ✓ /

-Mr. Li Jianxin V V

-Mr. Ying Wei (resigned on 1 March 2022) V V

-Dr. Yuen Ming Fai (resigned on 1 March 2022) V ~
+Mr. Li Jianxin (resigned on 1 March 2024) V ~